kestra-io/docs/content/blogs/2024-04-11-http-trigger.md

 And this is exactly what we are going to show you in this blog post.

-## Real-time Processing Relies on Real-time Action
+## Business Relies on Event Management

 The ultimate goal of automation is to trigger action based on business events.
 What happens when the product stock is too low to support new orders?
 How to deal with unused analytics dashboards and improve data governance in the company, how to scale the underlying application infrastructure when traffic is unusual during pics of activity?